-Unity Enterprise Holdings Limited (the "Company", and its subsidiaries, collectively the "Group", "we" or "us") are pleased to publish our environmental, social and governance ("ESG") report (the "Report"), which summarised our ESG management approaches, environmental and social performance for the year ended 31 December 2022 (the "Reporting Period" or "2022").
+Unity Enterprise Holdings Limited (the "Company", and its subsidiaries, collectively the "Group", "we" or "us") are pleased to publish our environmental, social and governance ("ESG") report (the "Report"), which summarised our ESG management approaches, environmental and social performance for the year ended 31 December 2024 (the "Reporting Period" or "2024").

-The boundary is consistent with the business units stated in the annual report, which covers our business operations in relation to provision of repair and maintenance services and additional ancillary services to existing buildings.
+The boundary is consistent with the business units stated in the annual report, which covers our business operations in relation to provision of repair and maintenance services and additional ancillary services to existing buildings and distributorship of building materials in Hong Kong.
 The environmental key performance indicator ("KPI") disclosure mainly focused on our office operation and all contract works in Hong Kong during the Reporting Period.

-The Report was prepared in accordance with the ESG Reporting Guide as set out in Appendix 27 of the Rules Governing the Listing of Securities (the "Listing Rules") on The Stock Exchange of Hong Kong Limited (the "HKEX") and is in adherence with the ESG reporting principles of materiality, quantitative, balance and consistency.
+The Report was prepared in accordance with the ESG Reporting Guide as set out in Appendix C2 of the Rules Governing the Listing of Securities (the "Listing Rules") on The Stock Exchange of Hong Kong Limited (the "HKEX") and is in adherence with the ESG reporting principles of materiality, quantitative, balance and consistency.